 Are you ready for termite season?
 If you’re like most folks, the last thing you want to think about is termite swarms appearing on your property.
-Between your busy professional and personal life, you don’t have time to be constantly monitoring your yard for signs of pests.
+Between your busy professional and personal life, you don’t have time to constantly monitor your yard for signs of pests.
 But unlike other pests, termites pose a real danger to property and your wallet.
 If you know the signs of an infestation, you can prevent severe damage before it’s too late.

 To keep your property safe, you’ve got to keep an eye out for termites.
 So if you’ve seen termite swarms in Nassau County, here’s everything you need to know.